ChenZhenY/NeuralTranslation/README.md

 1. Check the dataset in torchnlp is the same as requirement.
 2. Look for better computation resources.
 3. Currently we use RNN+ATN, find the improvement.
+4. bmm in reality, how batch size implemented in network?
+5. Can it predict different length sentence?